jacknycz/nodal/next/NODAL_AI_INTRO.md

 ---

-## Thumbnail System Architecture
+## Thumbnail System (Deferred)

-- **Client-Side Generation**: Uses Canvas API to create board previews without server-side rendering
-- **Automatic Triggers**: Thumbnails are generated when boards transition from 'saving' to 'saved' state
-- **Supabase Storage**: Thumbnails stored in dedicated `thumbnails` bucket with simplified RLS policies
-- **BoardRoom Integration**: Thumbnails display in BoardRoom with loading states and error handling
-- **Canvas Rendering**: Simplified board representation with title, node count, and visual node layout
-- **Fallback Handling**: Clean UI when thumbnails are unavailable (no placeholder text)

-- **Current status**: Thumbnail generation has been deferred and the server/client thumbnail generation code has been removed from the codebase for now.
-We'll revisit and reintroduce a thumbnail system in a future iteration.
+- Thumbnail generation has been deferred.
+All client/server thumbnail code has been removed.
+- We may revisit a lightweight client-side approach in the future, but for now the BoardCard shows a simplified layout without previews.

 ---